-The MAQ20-940 - ReDAQ Shape Software for MAQ®20 and MAQ20-945 - MAQ®20 Configuration Software Tool both have a utility which allows the user to reassign Registration Numbers to I/O Modules in a system.
+The MAQ20-940 ReDAQ Shape Software for MAQ20 has a utility which allows the user to reassign Registration Numbers to I/O Modules in a system.
 This can be used to rearrange the way I/O modules are displayed in the software if the Alternate Registration Processes have been used instead of the Standard Registration Processes.
-These are both described in Sections 6.0, 7.0 and 8.0.
+These are described in Section 7.0 and Section 7.0

-Graphical representations of a system in the ReDAQ Shape and Configuration Software Tool display I/O modules sequentially in the order they were registered.
-The display does not represent physical position and will not show vacant positions between I/O modules.
-The ReDAQ Shape graphic shows a 24 position backbone regardless of the backbone or combination of backbones used in a system.
+ReDAQ Shape Software for MAQ20 presents a graphical representation of the system on the Acquire panel as shown in Figure 4.
+I/O modules are displayed sequentially left to right in the order they were registered.
+The display does not represent physical position and will not show physical vacant positions between I/O modules.
+The system graphic shows a 24 position backbone regardless of the backbone or combination of backbones used in a system.